 Jean Yanga – Graphic Designer & Illustrator

 Since Christmas is my favorite holiday, I always enjoy creating work in that theme.
-Every year I would get jobs from clients, but I would still always make personal projects of my own because it really gets me into a festive mood.
-I also think that since I’m a designer, why not make the most of my creative abilities to make unique gifts for my loved ones!
+Every year I would get jobs from clients, but I would still always do personal projects because it really gets me into a festive mood.
+Since I’m a designer, I also think, why not make the most of my creative abilities to make unique gifts for my loved ones!
 Last year I made illustrated greeting cards.

 I can’t really recall any specific stories from the previous years, but this year has been the most unique.
 Since September, I’ve been getting a lot of quarantine-related Christmas briefs, and it really just shows you how every year is different and unpredictable.

 If this year was also a transitional year for you (whether it meant switching to remote work or trying various ways to improve the design approval process), make sure to give Approval Studio a go!
-It is an artwork proofing tool that helps with getting feedback from your clients from all over the world with the help of useful on-screen annotations, a live chat feature and so much more.
+It is an artwork proofing tool that helps get feedback from your clients from all over the world with the help of useful on-screen annotations, a live chat feature, and so much more.

 Constantine Leftheriotis – Designer & Creative Director